School Committee - February 08, 2024

 I was able to sit in on that.

-full-day K students that we were credited $8,000 for instead of four.
+We had 162 full-day K students that we were credited $8,000 for instead of four.

-So I believe, based on the projections that we were given when we made the kindergarten decision, we actually saw a bump over that.
+So I believe based on the projections that we were given when we made the kindergarten decision, we actually saw a bump over that.

-Unfortunately, the way that the math is done and the formula is done for chapter 70 takes into account all enrollment choices, changes, I should say.
+Unfortunately, the way that the math is done and the formula is done for Chapter 70 takes into account all enrollment choices, changes, I should say.

-Actually, there's a lot of different places in our district where certain enrollments and certain decisions that get made, I don't believe any decisions were made that impacted this, to be clear, but just something to think about going forward.
+And so one thing that I just want my fellow committee members to understand, especially going forward, especially as we sit at this table and make decisions, actually there's a lot of different places in our district where certain enrollments and certain decisions that get made, I don't believe any decisions were made that impacted this, to be clear.
+But just something to think about going forward.

-we did lose a handful or more of low-income students.
+We did lose a handful or more of low income students.

-So that low-income students do give a bump in Chapter 78 to this district.
+So that low income students do give a bump in Chapter 78 to this district.

 We did lose a little bit more than a handful, ironically, of English language learners.

-us as well in our enrollment.
+So that impacted us as well in our enrollment.

-Interestingly enough, just cyclically the way the grades in different grades are different sizes, it turns out our high school enrollment was down, replaced by enrollment in other places of the district.
+Interestingly enough, just cyclically, the way the grades in different grades are different sizes.
+It turns out our high school enrollment was down, replaced by enrollment in other places of the district.
+Our enrollment as a whole was not down, but our high school enrollment was down.

 So again, like the way that the state formula works, those numbers drop.

-The biggest drivers, so there's only two drivers in chapter 70 funds was explained to us.
+The biggest drivers.
+So there's only two drivers in Chapter 70 funds, it was explained to us.
+One is inflation and the other is enrollment.

-What jumps out to me right away, and the very knowledgeable person at MASC confirmed this for Veronica and I, is that that means that Chapter 70 funds are not looking to adjust in any way and catch up to expenditures rising in school districts, which they happen, obviously, every year.
+What jumps out to me right away, and the very knowledgeable person at MASC confirmed this for Veronica and I, is that that means that Chapter 70 funds are not looking to adjust in any way and catch up to expenditures rising in school districts, which they happen obviously every year.
+They are simply trying to replace dollar for dollar.
+So they're only adjusting for inflation and enrollment numbers.

 This is, we were assured happening to every district in the state, 88 districts, one of them being Sharon, moved from what's considered a foundation aid district to a minimum aid district.

-That's not a categorization, it's simply math.
+That's not a categorization.

-We felt because of the way the inflation numbers
+We felt because of the way the inflation numbers multiplied by enrollment changed the increase.

-multiplied by our enrollment changed the increase, we did end up in a place where we would have been below $30 per pupil.
+We did end up in a place where we would have been below $30 per pupil, and so by law, the state bumps that to $30.

 I don't know if that number is drastically wrong.